malgorithms/toffee/README.md

 Since CoffeeScript is sensitive to indenting, so is Toffee.

-But...Toffee is smart about inferring indenting.
+But...Toffee doesn't care where you start your CoffeeScript.
 When you want to create a coffee block, you can indent it however you like, and all that matters is that the internal, relative indenting is correct.
 For example, these are identical:

 ```html
 <p>